Parker Health Group Center for Longevity

 The Fellows of Our Fellowship

-Becoming a geriatric fellow at the Center for Longevity at the RWJ-Rutgers Medical School offers an exceptional opportunity for doctors to care for older adults.
+Becoming a geriatric fellow at the Center for Longevity at Rutgers Robert Wood Johnson Medical School offers an exceptional opportunity for doctors to care for older adults.
 Our well-regarded program provides a structured curriculum, stable environment, and cutting-edge resources for exciting projects.
 Youʼll gain diverse clinical experience in inpatient, acute, palliative, and primary care geriatrics.
 Our didactic curriculum and scholarly opportunities, including a two-year clinical researcher track, will enhance your clinical skills and prepare you as a clinician-scientist.
 Dedicated faculty mentors you in an interdisciplinary team model, mirroring real-world geriatric practice.

-We’re making groundbreaking discoveries in the Department of Family Medicine and Community Health at the Robert Wood Johnson Rutgers Medical School.
+We’re making groundbreaking discoveries in the Department of Family Medicine and Community Health at the Rutgers Robert Wood Johnson Medical School.
 Our faculty includes PhDs in sociology and clinical psychology who are passionate about aging research.
-They work closely with other Rutgers researchers from various backgrounds, including the Rutgers Institute for Health, Health Care Policy, and Aging Research (IFH), the School of Public Health, the School of Social Work, and the School of Nursing.
-Our geriatricians are also actively involved in aging research, including in clinical drug trials to fight Alzheimer’s Disease.
+They work closely with other Rutgers researchers from various backgrounds, including the Rutgers Institute for Health, Health Care Policy, and Aging Research (IFH), Rutgers School of Public Health, Rutgers School of Social Work, and Rutgers School of Nursing.
+Our geriatricians are also actively involved in aging research, including in clinical drug trials to fight Alzheimer’s disease.

 Weʼve Done This Before

-The Department of Family Medicine and Community Health at the Robert Wood Johnson Medical school hosts the Center for Longevity.
+The Department of Family Medicine and Community Health at the Robert Wood Johnson Medical School hosts the Parker Health Group Center for Longevity.
 Our faculty has extensive expertise in aging, offering direct supervision, mentorship, and teaching, research on patient-centered care, health equity, and barriers to implementing evidence-based interventions for chronic diseases and aging, and clinical care.
 The faculty’s work is based on the latest best practices and contributes to the advancement of longevity medicine, providing invaluable real-world clinical, research, education, administrative and leadership experience.

 We Build Better Doctors